• Skip to secondary menu

 Using my Home Right sprayer, I was able to quickly spray the inside and outside of the chicken coop!

-I LOVE this sprayer, I also have the older model but for this particular project, I suggest this one because it has three different tip sizes that allow you to use the largest one and spray really fast!
+I LOVE this paint sprayer, I also have the older model but for this particular project, I suggest this one because it has three different tip sizes that allow you to use the largest one and spray really fast!
 I am talking 3 minutes max for an entire wall!😵

 DIY Painting of the Chicken Coop